 You should also mention any other platform you have and whether you need any of these systems to talk to each other.
 For example, sign ups from the website need to go to Campaign Monitor or donations to your CRM.

 Have you got brand guidelines, positioning and tone of voice guidelines?
-This will really help your chosen agency get under your skin and quickly visualise what your new website might look like.
+These will really help your chosen agency get under your skin and quickly visualise what your new website might look like.
 This is a good opportunity for you to pull together your mission statement and brand values along with an overview of why your organisation exists, who you are and what you do.

 Perhaps you need a totally new look?
 If so, have you thought about additional budget and time for a brand overhaul?
 How extensive do you expect this to be?
 Purely visual or a review of your positioning?